 Things you will need to make baby food:

 - Steamer basket

 - Blender, food processor or baby food mill

 - When can baby’s start eating solid foods?
 Between the age of 4-6 months is a good target time to start foods.
 For most typically developing babies, 5 months seems to be a great age when babies are interested and have a little more control of their trunk to sit up in a feeding chair.
 Help support their back so that they are not leaning backwards but are a little more forward over their food and help them feel stable by making sure their feet are supported.

 - How much food does baby need?
 At first start with 1-2 feeds a day offered after breastmilk or formula.
 A few bites offered after milk (which has the protein and fat babies need early on) will be enough to practice and experience new foods and not fill them too much.

 - How long do they have to be on pureed foods?
+Not long at all!
 As we write in “Raising a Healthy, Happy Eater” teaching babies to eat with a smooth puree allows them to learn to swallow a solid in a safe, easy way.
-However, many babies stay on that soft puree far to long without advancing to more complex texture.
+However, many babies stay on that soft puree far too long without advancing to more complex texture.
 Advancing texture once your baby is comfortable with a puree allows them to learn how to chew and swallow more foods and helps to advance their oral motor skills in a steady way so that they can handle increasingly more challenging foods.
 When making your own food, this may mean blending foods a little less each week or using a fork or fingers to smash foods, leaving soft, squishy lumps.
 Always supervise babies when feeding foods to make sure that they are enjoying foods.
 Expect an occasional gag when babies are learning to chew and swallow texture.
 For an explanation of choking vs. gagging see “Raising a Healthy, Happy Eater.”